On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 - Open the DrFirst panel in SimplePractice

-- Click the hamburger menu in the upper left corner
+- Click the hamburger menu in the upper left corner and choose Settings

-- Choose Settings > Signature Password
+- Select Signature Password

 - Enter your Current Signature Password and your New Signature Password twice